Bahnzo/iRacePal/readme.md

 v0.5a - Adds option to have the program auto create a track folder inside the car's setup folder.
 Only does so if it doesn't exist.
-This is done with the settings option in the first window which asks the user to select their iracing's setup folder. v0.5b - Added code that remembers the window's last position and then will open it next time in that position.
-Also added code that improves the way settings are stored and retrieved, along with using a settings.ini file instead. v0.5c - Fixed bug with creating setups folder v0.5d - Added better code for handling yellows/pits/race over.
+This is done with the settings option in the first window which asks the user to select their iracing's setup folder.

+v0.5b - Added code that remembers the window's last position and then will open it next time in that position.
+Also added code that improves the way settings are stored and retrieved, along with using a settings.ini file instead.

+v0.5c - Fixed bug with creating setups folder

+v0.5d - Added better code for handling yellows/pits/race over.
+Decreased updating from 16ms to 250ms.
+Will add this as an option in the future.
+But 4 times a second should be enough during a race.